 1875.
 He is the informant on the 9/7/1875 death of his mother, Jane Sullivan.
 Then living at 367 Holloway Road, Islington.

-From the Southwark Rates Books, I noted- 2014,- that Frances Markham was at 72 Crampton Street between 1872 and that John Sullivan was there 1876-1880 : thos seemingly at odds with the following:
+From the Southwark Rates Books, I noted- 2014,- that Frances Markham was at 72 Crampton Street between 1872 and that John Sullivan was there 1876-1880 : thus seemingly at odds with the following:

 1878.
-The occupier of 72 Crampton Street was Isaac Joseph - Southwark Rate Books - so John seemingly not yet living there ??
+The occupier of 72 Crampton Street was Isaac Joseph - Southwark Rate Books - so John seemingly not yet living there ??, or could have been as a tenant/lodger

 1880.
 His father, David Sullivan, 50, dies on 22/10/1880 at 94 Englefield Road, Islington, leaving ~£100.
 He, John, living 72, Crampton St., Newington Butts